-Leader follows up with a guestion that goes deeper into clarifying the meaning Leader: Let's talk about that a bit.
-What were your expectations when you first started working next to each other?
+Leader follows up with a question that goes deeper into clarifying the meaning for each employee

+Leader follows up with a when you first started working next to each other?
 Catherine, why don't you go first?

 Catherine: I expected Ximena to come to me to ask my opinions about the department and get some insights.
 Everyone else has done that when they start in the department.

-for each employee Leader: Ximena, what about you?
-Leader allows a dialogue between both employees because this is important new information Ximena: Well, I might have done that, but I expected Catherine to do what others do with my name, to ask me how it is pronounced.
+Leader: Ximena, what about you?

+Leader allows a dialogue between both employees because this is important new information

+Ximena: Well, I might have done that, but I expected Catherine to do what others do with my name, to ask me how it is pronounced.
 When Catherine said, in front of everyone, that it was an impossible name, I didn't feel welcome.
 Then when Catherine also complained that I was hard to understand, it made it very uncomfortable to address her at all.

 Catherine: Oh, my, I never intended that at all.
 I am going to be honest here.
 I have a hearing problem, so it has been challenging to understand you.
 I guess I can see that I didn't make it easy for you to approach me.

 Leader acknowledges both employees' experiences Leader: Sounds like these initial interactions made a very uncomfortable situation for each of you.
 Each of you would have wanted to feel respected and valued, is that correct?